dwkim78/pdtrend/README.md

 ## How to Use PDT

 Using PDT is relatively simple because PDT assumes that light curves are synced.
 Nevertheless, note that PDT requires enough number of light curves to find clusters and master trends.
 We recommend to use PDT with at least 50 light curves, but not too many such as several tens of thousands because then it might take long to run.
-In the latter case, we recommend to run PDT several times using individual subsets of the light curves.
+In the latter case, we recommend to run PDT multiple times for individual subsets of the light curves.

 The following pseudo code shows how to use PDT.